 It is your responsibility to make sure that you are at any risk or put your fellow workmates at risk which your doctor or employer does not know about.

 What are the tests included in pre-employment medical?

 The pre-employment medical screening comes in different standard packages and the tests can also be customised as per the need of the employee or the employer.

 Most organizations would have a company policy that covers partial or full pre-employment medical test fees.
 It is advisable to check with the employer.
 The prices vary based on the medical tests conducted.

 What can I expect during the medical assessment?

 Your medical tests are dependent on the job profile and other demands of the organisation.
-Be it any case, you will be required to fill out the forms that question related to your health and undergo a physical examination to ensure you are physically fit.
+Be it any case, you will be required to fill out the pre employment medical form that questions related to your health and undergo a physical examination to ensure you are physically fit.

-Do I have to take an alcohol and drug test?
+Do I have to take alcohol and drug tests?

 Alcohol and drug could both impair your physical and psychological health performance, communication of messages in your brain, emotions, movement, and other senses.

 To assess your physical and mental performance, some organisations do ask for an alcohol test and a drug test.